panjan/blog/_posts/2018-11-27-glowing-alien-mask.markdown

 ![wiring diagram](/blog/assets/wemos_led_strip_wiring.png)

-There might be 2 extra cables for external power supply.
-You don't need them as Wemos has a 5V output.

 ![first test](/blog/assets/alien_first_test.png)
 *First test of the infinity mirror effect.
 Wow!*

+There might be 2 extra cables for external power supply running from the LED strip.
+You don't need them as Wemos has a 5V output.
+Make sure to isolate them though.

 ## Choosing Design